Jane and Michael Stern

 In addition to their food writing, the Sterns have written books on American popular culture, including The New York Times bestselling Elvis World (1987) and The Encyclopaedia of Bad Taste (1990).
 In all, they have written over 30 books.
 They were staff writers for Gourmet magazine for 18 years, have written for The New Yorker, The Atlantic Monthly, and are now contributing editors at Saveur.

 They are regular guests on American Public Media's public radio program, The Splendid Table.
 They have won numerous awards, including James Beard awards, and were inducted into Who's Who of Food and Beverage in America in 1992.
 The Sterns founded Roadfood.com; the site was sold to Fexy Media in 2016.
 After the sale, the Sterns remained in charge of editorial content of their website.

 In 2003, Jane Stern published Ambulance Girl: How I Saved Myself by Becoming an EMT, a memoir in which she described suffering from severe clinical depression when she was in her early 50s and overcame her depression by training and working as an emergency medical technician in Connecticut.
 In 2005 the book was made into a television movie, Ambulance Girl, for which actress Kathy Bates was nominated for an Emmy Award.
 The Sterns wrote a joint memoir, Two for the Road: Our Love Affair With American Food, in 2006.

 The couple divorced in 2008; they still write as a team.
-She now lives in Ridgefield, Connecticut; he and his present wife, Linda, reside in Aiken, South Carolina.
+Jane now lives in Ridgefield, Connecticut; Michael and his present wife, Linda, reside in Aiken, South Carolina.

 In 2011 the former couple published The Lexicon of Real American Food, and Jane Stern published a book on her little known but long-standing career as a tarot card reader.